Creation Care Ministry

 Creation Care was recognized as a new St. Stephen’s ministry at the Vestry’s October 2024 meeting.
 We take as our purpose and focus the call in the 2018 baptismal vow “to cherish the wondrous works of God, and protect and restore the beauty and integrity of all creation.”

 Alongside our concern for the earth’s climate crisis, we want to engage with joy, given the awe-inspiring nature that surrounds us.
-On April 6, we’ll be leading a Contemplative Walk at Spirit and Nature.
-We're collaborating with Music Director Robert Ludwig and local composer Alex Van Sant on a new composition for the 2025 Season of Creation.
-We hope to offer a reflection, sharing and discussion series on Creation spirituality sometime in the coming year.
+Endeavors In 2025 include advocating for a green HVAC (heating, ventilation, and air conditioning) system, as the parish and Vestry considered the choice of new HVAC system as part of St. Stephen’s renovation; sponsoring a spring Contemplative Walk at Spirit in Nature; collaborating with Music Director Robert Ludwig on a new composition for the 2025 Season of Creation; and offering a Creation theology-focused BIble study.

 Want to get involved?
 Thoughts, questions, ideas?
 Talk to any of our current members: Gaen Murphree, chair; T-M Baird, Dan Beaupré, Theresa Gleason, Sarah Horton, Elizabeth Oettinger, Heather Pask.
 LEARN MORE